by Caroline Aurigemma & Daniella DiMartino

 Want to know if influencer marketing is right for your brand?
 Drop us a line, we’d love to help!

-Caroline Aurigemma is the Communications Assistant at Katy Dwyer Design.
+Caroline Aurigemma is the Social Media & Communications Specialist at Katy Dwyer Design.
 Caroline is a Hudson Valley native who has found a passion for helping small businesses grow their social media presence.

 Daniella DiMartino was the Director of Marketing & Communications for Katy Dwyer Design through May 2022, a full-service marketing firm based in the Hudson Valley, NY.
 She has a passion for writing and creativity and blending them into her work.